Our trip to Sedona in September was part of our four-week USA road trip with visiting family from Australia.

 Explore Uptown Sedona

 Wander up and down both sides of the street (SR 89A) in downtown Sedona checking out all the stores!

 My kids loved shopping for candles at Candle Magic (tell Angie we sent you), and picking out their favorite crystals to either wear as a necklace or bracelet, or place beside their bed.

 There’s art stores, galleries, home decor, souvenir stores, boutique shopping, plus Native American jewelry, arts & crafts and much more.

 Be warned, this is NOT one of the free things to do in Sedona with kids.
 You could easily go crazy on the shopping here!

 Sunset Drinks at Canyon Breeze

-Late afternoon we found ourselves here, sitting on the patio with these stunning mountain views of the red rocks!
+Late afternoon we found ourselves on the patio of Sunset Breeze with these stunning mountain views of the red rocks!